Meet Our Team

 Jane Myers has a MS in Forestry from Clemson University and a BA from Davidson College.
 Her interest in and love for the outdoors began when she spent her early 20s as an outdoor instructor for a wilderness school in north Georgia and as a summer camp staff director in the mountains of North Carolina before returning to school for her master’s degree.

 Jane is married and has twin teenagers.
-She and her husband make their home on 14 acres in Hanover County where they enjoy their children, three dogs, and their large vegetable garden.
+She and her husband make their home on 14 acres in Hanover County where they enjoy time with their children, three dogs, and their large vegetable garden.

 Jane has been working for CRLC since 2009 and has helped develop CRLC’s land conservation program from its inception.